MilcahHalili/Simon/README.md

 If you'd like to build upon the current version of this game, then I'd suggest you create a **HIGH SCORE** feature.

+Another potential feature would be to add a setTimeout function that resets the animateSequence function if the player does not make a move after a certain amount of seconds.

 Lastly, refer to the **Bugs** section above for further building suggestions.